almayce/fast-decision/CONTRIBUTING.md

 ### Hot Path Optimization

-Functions in the execution hot path should:
+Functions in the evaluation hot path should:
 - Minimize allocations (use `Vec::with_capacity`, `Box<[T]>`, etc.)
 - Use `#[inline]` or `#[inline(always)]` for small functions
 - Avoid unnecessary clones (prefer borrowing)